MirceaTT8/Proiect-PCBE/README.md

 # Stock Exchange Application

-A Java-based stock exchange simulation system that allows users to trade stocks and manage portfolios in real-time.
+A Java-based stock exchange trading platform that allows users to trade stocks and manage portfolios in real-time.

 ## Features